Skip to main content

 Savings With Automated Routing

-• Planning time: 45 minutes down to 10 = 35 minutes saved daily
+• Planning time: 45 minutes down to 10 — that's 35 minutes saved daily

 • Distance saved: 100 miles (160km) x 15% = 15 miles (24km) per day